Boot Fitting Guide

 2 - Room Across The Width Of Your Foot

-When you are hiking for long periods of time, your feet tend to swell due to the increased blood flow from walking.
+When you are hiking for long periods, your feet tend to swell due to the increased blood flow from walking.
 This can increase the amount of space your feet take up inside the boot.

 To ensure your boots don’t feel too tight when this happens, you must look for a snug fit across the top of your laces (as shown in the image).